nrajmalwar/EVA-6-Phase-1/Session_05/Readme.md

 The objective is to train the model in 4 steps building a foundation and subsequently improving on it with each step.
 We want to achieve higher than 99.40% accuracy is less than 10,000 parameters and within 15 epochs.

-The model is trained in 4 steps (Please click on individual step to read more)-
+The model is trained in 4 steps (Please click on individual steps to read more)-

 ## [1.
 Skeleton Model](Model_01)
     Parameters - 9,264